devikann/ASIET_STORE/README.md

-ASIET Store: Stock Management System
+# ASIET_STORE

-This is a simple, real-time web application for the ASIET college store, designed to help students and administrators manage and view store stock.
-The application features separate views and functionalities for students and administrators, powered by Firebase for secure authentication and a real-time database.
+The ASIET-Store is a modern web-based platform for Adi Shankara Institute of Engineering and Technology.
+It features a secure, role-based access system using Firebase Authentication and Firestore, enabling students to view live product stock and authorized administrators to manage inventory on a dedicated dashboard.

 ✨ Features